DETAILED ACTION

 Regarding claim 3, Sobhany teaches The method of claim 1,

-It may be alleged that Sobhany does not explicitly teach wherein the signal catalog further defines a face identifier deletion vehicle signal relating to a further identifier based on a face recognition of a further vehicle occupant that is to be deleted from the vehicle, the method comprising:
+It may be alleged that Sobhany does not explicitly teach wherein the custom signal catalog further defines a face identifier deletion vehicle signal relating to a further identifier based on a face recognition of a further vehicle occupant that is to be deleted from the vehicle, the method comprising:

 deleting, from the memory, the further identifier based on the face identifier deletion vehicle signal.

-Ki is directed to vehicle passenger detection system and metho, Ki teaches wherein the signal catalog further defines a face identifier deletion vehicle signal relating to a further identifier based on a face recognition of a further vehicle occupant that is to be deleted from the vehicle, the method comprising: deleting, from the memory, the further identifier based on the face identifier deletion vehicle signal. (see at least Fig. 2-5 [0005-00060056-0070]: sensors such as camera may be configured to recognize the passenger (via face recognition) by detecting who board/exit the vehicle.
+Ki is directed to vehicle passenger detection system and metho, Ki teaches the custom signal catalog further defines a face identifier deletion vehicle signal relating to a further identifier based on a face recognition of a further vehicle occupant that is to be deleted from the vehicle, the method comprising: deleting, from the memory, the further identifier based on the face identifier deletion vehicle signal. (see at least Fig. 2-5 [0005-00060056-0070]: sensors such as camera may be configured to recognize the passenger (via face recognition) by detecting who board/exit the vehicle.
 The electronic device may recognize exiting of a passenger and automatically delete data related to personal information related to the passenger, stored in a data storage unit.)

 Accordingly, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have modified Sobhany’s vehicle system that automatically modifies features of a vehicle based on detected characteristics of the environment surrounding the vehicle to incorporate the technique of deleting passenger information from the memory based on the face recognition of a passenger who exit the vehicle as taught by Ki with reasonable expectation of success and doing so would protect usage’s privacy and reduce unnecessary power consumption (Ki [0006]).